 Frequently Ask Questions (FAQs)

-Here are the most frequently asked questions on Point of Sales (POS)
+Here are the most frequently asked questions on the point of Sales (POS)

-A point of sale transaction occurs when a customer pays for a purchase in a store using cash/card/mobile or while doing online shopping using net banking or payment gateway.
+A point of sale transaction occurs when a customer pays for a purchase in a store using cash/card/mobile or online shopping using net banking or payment gateway.

 A point of sale system is where a customer makes the payment.
-A POS system could be the payment counter, online shopping checkout page, self-payment kiosk, mobile POS, tablet POS, etc.
+For example, a POS system could be the payment counter, online shopping checkout page, self-payment kiosk, mobile POS, tablet POS, etc.

-This has been a guide to What is Point of Sale (POS) and its Meaning.
-Here we discuss how POS software systems work along with features, examples and advantages.
+This has been a guide to What is Point of Sale and its meaning.
+Here we explain how the POS software system works along with examples and features.
 You may also have a look at the following articles to learn more –